cballou/jQuery-Double-Rainbow-Plugin/README.md

 };
 ```

-* *startDistance:* The minimum distance from the target element and the mouse which triggers the gradient transition to occur
+* *startDistance:* The minimum distance from the target element and the mouse which triggers the gradient transition to occur. [integer]
-* *steps:* The number of gradient transition steps (transition colors).
+* *steps:* The number of gradient transition steps (transition colors). [integer]
 * *startBgColor:* The starting HEX background color of the target element.
 * *endBgColor:* The ending HEX background color of the target element.
 * *startColor:* The starting HEX font color of the target element.
 * *endColor:* The ending HEX font color of the target element.